 She may have made her home in 1924 on Ohio Street in Zanesville.
 She stopped her active housekeeping in April 1924, but lived for another dozen years.

-Stricken with chronic kidney disease, Malinda died in the Sprague residence at the age of 90 in Otsego, Monroe Township on April 25, 1936.
+Stricken with chronic kidney disease, Malinda died in the Spragues' residence at the age of 90 in Otsego, Monroe Township on April 25, 1936.
 Oddly, her sister Delilah also passed away the very same day.
 Burial was in New Hope Cemetery, with Rev. K.J.
 Bishop officiating at the double funeral service.
 Roberta Bradford of Otsego provided vital information for the death certificate.
 In an obituary, the Times Recorder noted that "Her husband, Dennis Sturtz, died a number of years ago."

 Daughter Carrie Rosetta "Rose" Sturtz (1866-1953) was born on June 28, 1866 near Otsego, Muskingum County.
 As a girl of age 13 in 1880, having lost their father, she and her sister Susie lived with their widowed grandfather Abraham Sturtz in or around Dresden, Monroe Township, Muskingum County.
 On Aug.
 21, 1905, she was united in wedlock with G. Frank Bradford ( ? -1944) and resided in Coshocton, Coshocton County, OH.
 Their daughters were Roberta Bradford and Bernetta Parks.
 Reported the Zanesville Times Recorder, they were farmers and members of the Otsego Methodist Church.
 Sadly, suffering in bad health for the final two years of life, Frank was felled by a stroke and died at the age of 82 on June 15, 1944.
 Funeral services led by Rev. John McGee and Rev. K.J.
 Bishop were held in the Otsego Methodist Church, with interment in New Hope Lutheran Church Cemetery in Adamsville.
 After Frank's death, Rose resided with unmarried daughter Roberta at 232 West Chestnut Street in Coshocton.
 At age 87, she was felled by a stroke and died on Dec.
 6, 1953.
 Interment was in New Hope Cemetery, with Rev. F.M.
 Koepplin preaching the funeral service.
 Daughter Roberta signed the Ohio certificate of death.